UPS – shares trading in a descending channel: potential entry levels

 Expert forecasts for United Parcel Service, Inc. stock

-• Barchart: 11 of 29 analysts rated UPS shares as Strong Buy, 1 as Moderate Buy, 15 as Hold, 1 as Sell, and 1 as Strong Sell.
-The upper price target is 126 USD, and the lower bound is 75 USD.
+• Barchart: 11 out of 28 analysts rated UPS shares as Strong Buy, 1 as Moderate Buy, 13 as Hold, 1 as Sell, and 2 as Strong Sell.
+The upper price target is 135 USD, and the lower bound is 75 USD.

-• MarketBeat: 10 of 31 analysts assigned a Buy rating to the shares, 18 issued Hold recommendations, and 3 rated them Sell.
+• MarketBeat: 11 out of 28 analysts assigned a Buy rating, 14 recommended Hold, and 3 recommended Sell.
 The upper price target is 150 USD, and the lower bound is 75 USD.

-• TipRanks: 9 of 19 surveyed analysts rated the shares as Buy, 9 as Hold, and 1 as Sell.
-The upper price target is 126 USD, and the lower bound is 80 USD.
+• TipRanks: 9 out of 21 analysts rated the shares as Buy, 9 as Hold, and 3 as Sell.
+The upper price target is 135 USD, and the lower bound is 75 USD.

-• Stock Analysis: 6 of 20 experts rated the shares as Strong Buy, 2 as Buy, 9 as Hold, and 3 as Sell.
-The upper price target is 147 USD, and the lower bound is 75 USD.
+• Stock Analysis: 6 out of 20 experts rated UPS shares as Strong Buy, 2 as Buy, 9 as Hold, and 3 as Sell.
+The upper price target is 130 USD, and the lower bound is 75 USD.

 Expert forecasts for United Parcel Service, Inc. stock for 2026